itsb1ng/itsb1ng.github.io/aboutme.md

 ---
 layout: page
 title: About Me
-subtitle: Software Engineering Major
+subtitle: Cybersecurity
 ---

 I am bing.
-A Freshman Software Engineering Major that has experience in Python Development and Rust, Minecraft, and Discord Management.
+A Sophomore Cybersecurity Analyst B.S. with a minor in Business Administrations that has experience in GDScript, Lua, and PostgreSQL.
+I am fluent in Python with many discord bot projects and scripts.
+Currently I am working with GDScript and C++ to further my interests in game development